 Dr Rabia is a Gastroenterology registrar in London.
 She has a special interest in Neurogastroenterology and her research is examining the role of lifestyle factors in disorders of gut-brain interaction.
-She is also a practicing Yoga teacher & Description amp; Cognitive Behavioural Hypnotherapist - offering mind-body tools for digestive health.
+She is also a practicing Yoga teacher & amp; amp; Cognitive Behavioural Hypnotherapist - offering mind-body tools for digestive health.
 Dr. Chang-Sun Park caught up with Dr Rabia to discover more about her incredible work.
 Tell us about how you came to yoga?
 I started yoga in my first year of university.
-I remember being transported from student halls (a fairly insular environment) into a wider community, into a really non-judgemental space. & Description of the property of the property special interest in Neurogastroenterology and her research is examining the role of lifestyle factors in disorders of gut-brain interaction.
+I remember being transported from student halls (a fairly insular environment) into a wider community, into a really non-judgemental space. & amp;hellip;

+special interest in Neurogastroenterology and her research is examining the role of lifestyle factors in disorders of gut-brain interaction.
 She is also a practicing Yoga teacher & Cognitive Behavioural Hypnotherapist - offering mind-body tools for digestive health.
 Dr. Chang-Sun Park caught up with Dr Rabia to discover more about her incredible work.